EI premiums and your family: are you paying too much? | CFIB

 - Keep paying EI premiums until you get a ruling decision.

 CAUTION: There are companies out there that may contact you and offer to get you an EI refund, but there is a cost for these services and there is no need to pay for support.
-The process is easy and Counsellors are here to help you each step of the way.
+The process is simple and CFIB Business Advisors are here to help you each step of the way.